 misbehaviour includes conduct that renders the member unfit to hold office notwithstanding that the conduct does not relate to any function of the office.

-[Clause 2 amended by No. 18 of 2009 s.
+[Clause 2 amended: No. 18 of 2009 s.
 95(2)]

 3. Chairperson and deputy chairperson

 (1) The Minister is to appoint a member to be chairperson of the board and another to be deputy chairperson.